Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 (creates one new item in storage).
 For every proxy the account has, an additonal amount defined by the `ProxyDepositFactor` is reserved as well (appends 33 bytes to storage location).

-On AXIASolar the `ProxyDepositBase` is {{ dot_proxy_deposit_base }} and the `ProxyDepositFactor` is
+On AXIACoin the `ProxyDepositBase` is {{ dot_proxy_deposit_base }} and the `ProxyDepositFactor` is
 {{ dot_proxy_deposit_factor }}.

-So what this boils down to is that the required deposit amount for one proxy on AXIASolar is equal to (in SOLAR):
+So what this boils down to is that the required deposit amount for one proxy on AXIACoin is equal to (in SOLAR):

 ```